mikefeldmangh/mikefeldmangh.github.io/about.md

 * I am an avid amateur photographer.
 * I am passionate about the environment and clean energy.

-I'll be writing about any of my interests here.
+Many of my posts here will be my [lessons learned starting a business for my side project]({{ site.baseurl }}/Intro-To-Lessons/).
+And I'll also be writing about my other interests.
 Maybe some of it will interest someone else as well.

 ### Contact me